juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 - Just because LaTeXML works (possible without warnings) does not automatically mean that your document is accessible and/or WCAG compliant.
 Author expertise is key, but see below about automatic testing tools.

 ## How to use pdflatex to produce an pdf file

+Download the thesis.tex and latexml.sty file in your working directory.

 This command should work as normal from the command line (or you can use your usual LaTeX editor)
 ```
 pdflatex thesis.tex